 Cayde is running soccer scrimmage in the front yard, somewhat imaginatively, because Daddy is unavailable while re-potting plants on the front porch.
 Cayde plays against himself, personing two teams at once: the Cayde Team vs. the Gray Moles.
 Surprisingly, the Gray Moles tend to score more goals and end all they take away the trophy.
 I find this charitable on Cayde’s part—imaginary friends don’t often get the win.

 I’m wrist-deep in soil and transplanting sedges and ornamentals.
-Plants colored silver, lime, and merlot (that’s what the tabs say at least) make a sudden and complimentary pretty; meanwhile, Cayde’s phosphorescent soccer ball hopscotches off the sycamore tree, pinballing scattershot over surfaced roots, before escaping the lawn’s terracing and out into the street.
+Plants colored silver, lime, and merlot make for a sudden and complimentary prettiness; meanwhile, Cayde’s phosphorescent soccer ball hopscotches off the sycamore tree, pinballing scattershot over surfaced roots, before escaping the lawn’s terracing and out into the street.
 The ball rolls determinedly and Cayde watches from the shade of the sycamore.

 Cayden is his own petit anarchie, but sometimes he abides by rules.
 In this case: we don’t run into the street to retrieve soccer balls.
 We rattle Daddy’s eardrums instead until Daddy resignedly puts down the potted germander and trots himself out onto the asphalt to collect the ball, wedged usually as it is beneath the tire of a dilapidated Corolla.

 This time, the ball stops against the opposite curb and–before I can wipe my hands off on the thighs of my jeans and jog down the stairs—a bicyclist rounds the corner and slow-spokes a halt in front the wayward soccer ball.